sarahciston/codingcare/posts/transform.md

 What is formative shapes us.
 Our early experiences make us who we are.
 These are the foundations we can't see, the scaffolding of our thought, the infrastructures of our being.
 I am interested in the formative aspects of sociotechnical systems, produced in entangled loops of human networks, codified language, and rare earth.
 How we become.
 How we become with and through sociotechnical systems.

-What are the fundamental assumptions that go into the design and implementation of a dataset, a machine learning system, or programmers themselves? `What are the formative assumptions underlying any technology or way of being?` These works tease out the metaphors we have relied on so long we can no longer see them; they ask what other metaphors might make space for new forms or reforms.
+What are the fundamental assumptions that go into the design and implementation of a dataset, a machine learning system, or programmers themselves? `What are the formative assumptions underlying \nany technology or way of being?` These works tease out the metaphors we have relied on so long we can no longer see them; they ask what other metaphors might make space for new forms or reforms.

 Form in-forms content.
 The shape of the container decides what can fill it.
 I work in code and in art because I believe: If I know how to make forms, or even platforms, not only the content to plug into existing forms, I am more free to work both form and content in iterative, ongoing relationships.
 This is how I knead the dough — form and content and form and content and form.
 They are inseparable.